salimi-my/social-login/README.md

 ## Starting the project

 Open the [database.php](/application/config/database.php) and fill in your database configurations.
 Create new MySQL database then import [social_login.sql](/social_login.sql).
-Next, open the [social.test.php](/application/config/social.test.php) and fill in the configurations for Google, Facebook and Twitter.
+Next, open the [social.test.php](/application/config/social.test.php) and fill in the configurations for Google, Facebook and Twitter then rename it as social.php.
 Finally, go to login page and login with either Facebook, Google, or Twitter account.

 ## Demo